 There are thousands of construction workers who are not the loaded Ferrari drivers who eat Kobe beef and caviar with routine.
 Venture towards Bur Dubai, Al Mankhool, or Al Karama areas for incredible skewers of grilled chicken, beef, lamb, naan, pita, and an assortment of other gloriousness.

-The eateries are open very late accomodating to people of all different schedules.
-Eat well!!!
+The eateries are open very late accommodating to people of all different schedules.

 Shopping till Flopping

-Loads of shopping can drive me mentally insane, especially after spending 3 days in Hong Kong and braving the malls from Bangkok to Manila.
+Loads of shopping can drive me mentally insane, especially after spending a few days visiting Hong Kong and braving the malls from Bangkok to Manila.